drwahyudi/drwahyudi.github.io/index.md

 <img src="/images/1.jpg" alt="The Nepal fieldwork"/>
 *From front-to-back there are: Me, Emma, Mark, Mikael and a Baba who rows the boat.
 Hugh (my supervisor) sat in the front row.*

-In this picture, we were crossing the East Rapti river to collect the precious sand samples in the Churia range, a young elongated hill that built by the collision between the Indian and Asian tectonic plate!
+In this picture, we were crossing the East Rapti river to collect the precious sand samples in the Churia range, a young elongated hill which built by the collision between the Indian and Asian tectonic plate!
 The fact that Churia range is a wild life conservative park is always thrills me for having a fieldwork in ‘Chitwan National Park’.
 There, we met a rhino, ridiculously beautiful birds, crocodiles and probably stalked by a tiger(s)?!
 We became leeches' (**not lychees**) lunch too!